 TEACHING

-I have 20 years of experience in second/foreign language research, education, curriculum development, and assessment.
-I have taught all levels of English and Russian, Academic English, English for Specific Purposes, Cross-cultural Communication, and teaching methodology, among other courses.
-I have worked with in-service K-12 and university TESOL teachers, pre-service elementary-school teachers, and second/foreign language learners at elementary- and secondary-school, undergraduate, graduate, and post-graduate levels.
-I designed curricula and language learning and assessment materials, and trained language instructors and materials developers in over 40 different languages.
-I have extensive experience in educational technology have taught both hybrid and fully online courses.
+My teaching portfolio includes all levels of English and Russian, Academic English, English for Specific Purposes, Cross-cultural Communication, and Teaching Methodology, among other courses.
+I have worked with a diverse range of learners and educators, including in-service K-12 and university TESOL teachers, pre-service elementary-school teachers, and second/foreign language learners across elementary and secondary schools, as well as undergraduate, graduate, and post-graduate levels.

 GW FACULTY HONORS: BENDER TEACHING AWARDS